Skip to Main Content

 Add items such as books, articles, chapters, films, web sites, documents, etc. to your list.
 Any items not already owned by the library, we will try to purchase.
 There are several ways to add items to your list.

 You can add items directly from the Library Catalog and Library Search.
-From your search results, open the item by clicking on the Title.
-At the bottom of the screen you will see a box named Course Resources.
+From your search results, open the full item record by clicking on the Title.
+At the bottom of the screen you will see Course Resources.
 Click and login.
-Click Course Resources again, and you can either add the item to a List or to your Collection.
+Click Course Resources again, and you can either add the item to a List or to your Favorites.

 screenshot of catalog item with course resources button